mishelashala/intro-to-ddd/002-supple-design.md

 The idea here is not to eliminate side=effects completely, but to have them under control.

 One strategy to use when we encounter operations that produce side-effects is to seggregate these operations into commands.
 To do this we can follow the command-query seggregation principle.

+## Assertios

+Assertions help us define post-operation conditions and invariantes on aggregates.
+Assertions help us create -and enforce- contracts for services and entites.

+Every aggregate should define post-operation conditions and invariants to check the validity of the aggregate's internal state.

+Instead of reinventing the wheel we can use the features that some programming languages already provide to state assertions.

+Assertions can be designed and enforced thru the use of techniques such as TDD and unit testing.

+Models should stay coherent and consistent all the time.
+They must have no contraditions in their internal state under no circunstance.
+Assertions are a great way to keep our models always as such.